-If you are looking for a relaxed Caribbean Sea experience, with crystal clear turquoise waters, very little current, amazing visibility, lots of colourful fish, turtles, rays, and much more this is the right place for you!
+If you are looking for a relaxed Caribbean Sea experience, with crystal clear turquoise waters, very little current, amazing visibility, lots of colourful fish, turtles, rays, and much more, this is the right place for you!

 Loggerhead turtles are also common during their mating season here and are a protected species along with the Green and Hawksbill turtles.

-The Parrot fish that live in large numbers in the National park is so interesting and important that much of the information will be left to another blog.
+The Parrot fish that live in large numbers in the National Park is so interesting and important that much of the information will be left to another blog.
 But in brief, parrot fish are grazers and spend up to 90% of the day cleaning the reef of algae.
 This helps the reef grow and thrive.
 You can hear their crunching while you are diving.
 They also contribute to that beautiful sand that everybody admires in the Caribbean.
 Yes, it's parrot fish poop that makes it so.
 The hard parts of the coral become a white sandy material in their stomachs that they leave behind on the reef.
 Hence our beautiful beaches and our turquoise waters.
-Thank you parrot fish.
+Thank you, parrot fish.

-Semarnat and Conanp are also doing much to protect the marine diversity and ensure a future for the National Park.
-Great efforts are being made to farm coral fragmentations and replant in the reef; eliminate fishing practices within the National Parks and protect, both above the ground and beneath the water, within its marine and fauna refugee zone, all its inhabitants.
+Semarnat and Conanp are also doing much to protect marine diversity and ensure a future for the National Park.
+Great efforts are being made to farm coral fragmentations and replant in the reef, eliminate fishing practices within the National Parks and protect, both above the ground and beneath the water, within its marine and fauna refugee zone, all its inhabitants.

 All of which are discussed in other blogs.